dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ## Tropes

-### T822: Focus should be on restorative, not punitive justice.
+### T822: Focus on restorative justice that repairs harm and promotes healing.

 |Support|
 |---|